Omeprazole/CS325_Group1/README.txt

         3, Record and print out the average time of running the algorithm.

 makefile:
-	prog: Run this command with only one arugment.
+	prog: Run this command with no arugment.
 This command will run main1.cpp algorithms.cpp, and will input the array from MSS_Problems.txt file and output running results from four different algorithms into MSS_Results.txt file.

-	run: Run this command with total 3 arguments, the sencond argument is for choice of alogrithm(1, 2, 3, 4). the third argument is for number of size of a random test array.
+	run: Run this command with total two arguments, the first argument is for choice of alogrithm(1, 2, 3, 4). the second argument is for number of size of a random test array.
 This command will run main2.cpp and algorithms.cpp

 MSS_Problems.txt: